yugosk/yugosk/README.md

 ## Hi!
 I am Yugo!

 ### About me:
   My name is Yugo Sakamoto, it's nice to see you here!
-I'm a Fullstack Developer Student at Driven Education.
+I'm a Fullstack Developer.
 I am passionate about technology and I enjoy a nice challenge.

 ### How I got into coding?
   As a young freshman in UFPR (Federal University of Paraná), I had a subject about programming, where I learned the basics of C++ and that caught my attention, much more than any of the other subjects I was taking.
 A few semesters later, I decided I would learn about that as a hobby, but I accidentally had found my passion.
 I started studying Fullstack Development at Driven Education, and that pointed me to a carreer path I hadn't even thought when entering university.
 As of now, I have learned different technologies and developed several projects during the learning procces.